poidl/awsroms/README.md

 The long-term goal is to produce configuration tools which are portable between cloud providers, to avoid ”provider lock-in”.
 Clearly, it is desirable to have configuration software that works in combination with most public cloud providers and popular open-source software platforms for private clouds (OpenStack, etc.)

+### Issues, Questions

+* cfncluster seems to be using Chef, which is written in Ruby/Erlang.
+Scientists are probably more familiar with Python than Ruby/Erlang.
+Can we use Ansible instead, which is written in Python?
+This would increase trasparency, accessablility, etc.

 ### TODO

 everything minus an ambitious Readme file